Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 An increase in the number of mononuclear white blood cells characterizes the disease and gives it its name mononucleosis.
 Physical symptoms that are often felt by the patient include conditions such as a fever, a sore throat, the swelling of the lymph glands and the spleen, patients often suffer from an addition abnormality in their liver function, and a bumpy red rash may also be present on the body.
 Feelings of tiredness and weakness also usually affects children down with mononucleosis.

-Though in general, the older the person is, the longer the symptoms seem to last and the more severe the signs associated with the condition, an older patient also tends to have a much more lengthy recovery time; however in the majority of cases the infection runs its course in two to four weeks.
 Persistent feelings of tiredness several months after the initial infection are also not uncommon; even after the child has fully recovered from the condition.
 The development of some sort of an obstruction in the upper airways, a persistent difficulty in swallowing, the onset of depression in the immune system, and liver disease are potential complications that may arise in many patients down with this condition.
-Sometimes emergency surgery is necessitated during exceptionally severe cases, if the spleen becomes highly enlarged and ruptures-this is possible usually after the patient suffers from a fall or other similar physical trauma.

 Supplements and herbs